 Another interesting location within the top 20 is Farnham in Surrey, which appears in 28 films according to IMDb.
 Most notably, Bourne Woods may be the most familiar after a quick image search.
 This woodland and rural clearing has played host to many iconic films, including a brutal battle scene in Gladiator, winter battle scenes in fictional Sokovia for Avengers: Age of Ultron and a dystopian world for Children of Men.

-Looking at the top 20 filming areas across the UK we have pulled out some notable locations and the selection of big blockbuster movies and TV series they have featured in:
+Looking at the top 20 filming areas across the UK and Ireland we have pulled out some notable locations and the selection of big blockbuster movies and TV series they have featured in: